kelvin-daniel/delani-studio/README.md

 # Delani Studio

-This is a fictional studio I built to better my skills in various concepts in Bootstrap and JQuery.
+This is a fictional studio website I built to better my skills in various concepts in Bootstrap and JQuery.
 ### author: Kelvin Kiplagat

 ## Getting Started